Stanton Road was where Job Derbyshire and his family lived.

 Sarah Eliza (1865-1945?)

-She married Codnor-born bank clerk Thomas William Taylor at Nottingham in April 1890 and after the birth of their first child Winifred Mary in 1891, they moved to High Street in Alfreton.
+She married Codnor-born bank clerk Thomas William Taylor at Nottingham on April 24th 1890 and after the birth of their first child Winifred Mary in 1891, they moved to High Street in Alfreton.
 There Thomas William was branch bank manager at the Nottingham Joint Stock Bank Ltd., later the London City and Midland Bank Ltd. He was also treasurer of the South Wingfield Parish Council, agent for the Scottish Union and National, the Scottish Accident, and the Commercial Union Insurance Companies.

 Job Nightingale (1866-1954)

 Like his oldest brother, Job Nightingale trained as a chartered accountant and the 1901 census finds him unmarried, boarding at the lodging house of Agnes Elizabeth Travell (nee Woodward), the wife of Nottingham solicitor George Travell Travell (sic), at Derby Terrace, Derby Road in Nottingham.
 Also at the house was a daughter Agnes Dora Travell who married Job Nightingale four years later.
-The couple then lived close to brother Samuel Patrick and his family in Magdala Road in the city.
+The couple then lived close to brother Samuel Patrick and his family in Magdala Road in Nottingham.

 George Henry (1868-1891)